mitdbg/dsg-public/README.md

 ### Clone and Deploy

-To use this repository, make sure you have installed [NodeJS](https://nodejs.org/en).
+To use this repository, make sure you have installed [NodeJS](https://nodejs.org/en) (the latest LTS version (>= v18)).
 Then, after cloning the respository, open a terminal and run

 ```
 npm install --force # this only need to be done the first time